000407/000407.github.io/_posts/techbits/2021-02-11-spring-boot-server-sent-events.md

  - SSE is limited to UTF-8; no support binary data
  - SSE is having an imposed limitation on maximum number of concurrent connections.
 This can be particularly hindering when opening multiple tabs as the limit is per browser and set to a very low number ([about 6](https://stackoverflow.com/a/16853226/3126973), 100 by default with HTTP/2 and HTTP/3)

 That's it for this one lads.
+Feel free to drop a comment below.
 Happy coding! :sunglasses:

 ### References